 Then everything changed when I became a parent…

 We are passionate about developing dancer’s confidence.
 Many people struggle with this, including me.
 I was a very shy child, often found hiding behind my mum’s skirt.
-I was so shy in fact, that I refused to speak to my Reception class teacher at all, to the point where I was referred to a Speech and Language Therapist.
+I was so shy in fact that I refused to speak to my Reception class teacher at all, to the point where I was referred to a Speech and Language Therapist.
 That was until my parents enrolled me in dance classes.
-Dancing and performing developed my confidence and I’ve seen many of my student’s’ confidence blossom through dance over the years.
+Developed my and I’ve seen many of my students’ confidence blossom through dance.